FistOfHit/SixRackUnits/newsletters/2025/april_2025/april_2025.md

 *Bandwidth, being the amount of data transferred within a unit time and latency, being the time taken to complete a transfer of a unit size, these two key measurements in any data transfer are often misunderstood and misrepresented.
 Even worse, some will simple invert bandwidth and call it latency not realising their lack of consideration for overheads, measurement conditions, and variance, and the damage they do to the science.*

 Measuring the performance of transferring data via a connection is usually done with two measurements: bandwidth and latency.

 Bandwidth measures the maximum volume of data that can be transferred through a connection in a given unit of time, and is measured as a rate such as Mbps (megabits per second).
 It's important to note that this is the maximum theoretical rate, not the actual or "realised" rate of data transfer across a connection.
 Bandwidth is often abstracted (applied to) or aggregated (accumulated) across a subset or an entirety of a network to give some indication of the potential rate that can be achieved for a workload using it.

-Latency on the other hand measures the time taken for a unit volume of data to be transferred from a source
+Latency on the other hand measures the time taken for a minimum unit volume of data to be transferred from a source to a destination, and is measured in units of time such as milliseconds.
+Some factors that influence latency like distance between endpoints or the speed/path of light in a material are physical and unavoidable, whilst others like the time to encode and decode signals are dependant on the hardware and protocols used for transmission.

 ![](https://raw.githubusercontent.com/FistOfHit/SixRackUnits/refs/heads/main/newsletters/2025/april_2025/images/bandwidth_latency.png)

-How to measure.

-Why they are different.
+A common error made when measuring network performance is assuming that bandwidth is the inverse of latency, i.e. that a bandwidth of 100 Mbps implies a latency of 1/100 seconds.
+This assumption is ignores a few issues:
+- Latency is inky measured for a minimal sized transfer, one that should never be large enough to saturate a link for measuring bandwidth
+- Bandwidth does not include the overheads involved with each minimal transfer, as these are amortized away when sending data in volume
+-

 ## Liquid cooling plates